General Student Information

 - Lindberg Hall is home to the NSU Honors Program.
 The Honors Program supports some of Northern’s finest scholars and school sponsored activities;

 All students required to live in a residence hall must purchase a meal plan.
 Students who live in a residence hall by choice are not required to choose a meal plan.
-Should a student want a meal plan exemption a student must secure a meal plan exemption form from the Residence Life Office and present the completed form to the Director of Dining Services.
+Should a student want a meal plan exemption a student must secure a meal plan exemption form from the Residence Life Office and present the completed form to the Housing and Food Service Exemption Committee.
 A formal appeal process to the Director of Residence Life is available if a student is denied.

 Students may purchase their meals at the Wolves Den, Einstein Bros Bagels or the Northern Express C-store on a cash, flex dollar or meal plan basis.
 All meal plans are paid for in advance.

 Career assistance is offered to NSU students and alumni so that they can make informed and satisfying decisions related to their career and educational goals.
-The Wolf Work System lists all vacancies known to us, full-time and part-time, on and off campus, including internships.
+The Wolf Work System lists all vacancies known to the University, including full-time and part-time, on and off campus, and internships.

 Finding a satisfying career path is part of an exciting life-long process, and students can take charge of it by taking a number of small steps throughout the university years.
 Available assistance includes strategies for making decisions (for major or career path), gathering accurate information about areas of interest, finding related experience prior to graduation, and searching for jobs, internships, and graduate programs (résumé writing, job interview skills, letters of application, identifying potential employers and finding known vacancies, and other related topics such as adapting to on-line search and application techniques).
+The Career Development and Placement Center is located on the second floor of the Student Center, Room 240.
 Phone: (605) 626-2371

 The Career Library contains current hard-copy information on careers, job outlook, starting salaries, résumés, interviewing, graduate programs, vacancies, and employers.
 Students and alumni may use these resources in the library, and students may check out most of the resources.
 In addition, numerous on-line resources are listed on the website.
 Phone: (605) 626-2371